What is a Pharmacy Technician & What Do They Do?

 Some people choose to attend an associate degree program for their pharmacy technician training.
 These types of programs take 2 years to complete.
 In most cases, a pharmacy technician degree isn't required.

-Here at Stepful, we offer a 4-Month Online Pharmacy Technician Program that only costs $1,999 and includes an in-person externship, career coaching, and a 100% money-back guarantee.
+Here at Stepful, we offer a 4-Month Online Pharmacy Technician Program that only costs $1,999 and includes support for finding an in-person externship and starting your career.

 >> Read More: Cheapest Pharmacy Technician Training Programs